 Several mechanisms ensure an appropriate response of the HPA axis and prevent an excessive release of cortisol with negative consequences for the body.

-Diseases of the Hypothalamus Pituitary Adrenal Axis
+Diseases of the Hypothalamus-Pituitary-Adrenal Axis

-Hypercortisolism (Cushing Syndrome)
+Hypercortisolism (Cushing syndrome)

 An excessive cortisol level is referred to as Cushing syndrome.
-The causes are complex.
+The causes of this syndrome are complex.
 However, in the majority of cases, it is the consequence of immunosuppressive therapy with glucocorticoids, which is called the iatrogenic Cushing syndrome.
 Thus, there is a maximal dose in the therapy guidelines, the so-called Cushing threshold, which should not be exceeded if possible.

 Hypocortisolism (Insufficiency of the adrenal cortex)